WarrenZhu050413/CS262_DistributedSystems/ScaleModels/EngineeringNotebook.md

 ### Shutdown Tests

 22. **VM Shutdown**: Verify that a VM can be properly shut down, closing all connections.

+## Log Analysis Framework

+I've implemented comprehensive log analysis tools to extract insights from the system runs:

+### Data Processing

+1. **Log Parsing**: The analysis begins by parsing the VM log files into structured data:
+   - Timestamps are converted to datetime objects
+   - Logical clock values are extracted
+   - Event types (send, receive, internal) are identified
+   - Queue lengths are recorded for receive events

+2. **DataFrame Creation**: All log data is loaded into pandas DataFrames for efficient analysis:
+   - Each VM's logs are combined into a single DataFrame
+   - Additional columns are calculated, such as time since start and logical clock jumps
+   - Data is saved to CSV files for future reference

+### Analysis Metrics

+The analysis system provides detailed insights into several key aspects:

+1. **Logical Clock Jumps Analysis**:
+   - Histograms of jump sizes (overall and by clock rate)
+   - Time series of jump values with error bars across runs
+   - Regression analysis of jump sums vs. clock rate (linear, quadratic, cubic models)

+2. **Logical Clock Drift Analysis**:
+   - Line graphs of each VM's logical clock values over time
+   - Sum of absolute differences between logical clocks
+   - Regression analysis of clock rate variance vs. logical clock variance

+3. **Queue Length Analysis**:
+   - Time series of queue lengths for each VM
+   - Analysis of consecutive logical clock differences
+   - Relationship between clock rates and queue buildup

+### Visualization Outputs

+The analysis system produces several types of visualizations:

+1. **Histograms**: Distribution of logical clock jumps
+2. **Line Graphs**: Time series of various metrics (logical clock values, queue lengths)
+3. **Scatter Plots with Regression Lines**: Relationships between variables
+4. **Error Bar Plots**: Variability across multiple runs

 ## Testing Plan